1993–94 Wimbledon F.C. season

 During the 1993–94 English football season, Wimbledon F.C. competed in the FA Premier League and finished the season in sixth place, equalling their best ever league finish which had previously been set in 1987.

 Season summary

-Those who thought that Joe Kinnear was too inexperienced to keep Wimbledon, the Premiership's smallest side in terms of financial resources and fan base (and without even their own home), in the top flight, were quickly proved wrong.
+Those who thought that Wimbledon, the Premiership's smallest side in terms of financial resources and fan base (and without even their own home), would not sustain themselves in the Premier League were quickly proven wrong.
 The consistent goalscoring of striker Dean Holdsworth returned Wimbledon to their winning ways after two mediocre seasons and they quickly re-established themselves as one of the hardest-to-beat sides in England.
 They finished sixth in the table - equalling their highest-ever finish - and, of all the London clubs, only Arsenal finished above them.
-They finished higher than much more fancied sides, including Sheffield Wednesday, Aston Villa and Tottenham Hotspur.
-The only frustration endured by Dons supporters was what could have been achieved with a higher transfer budget and perhaps even their own home.
+They also finished two places above Liverpool - the dominant English side of the previous two decades - and four places above the previous season’s league runners-up Aston Villa, also inflicting one of just four league defeats suffered by double winners Manchester United.